whatcodehaveyougit/JS-30-day-challenge/README.md

 ### This is my JS 30 Project

-For anyone that is interested here is the link: https://javascript30.com/
+The link to the 30 day JS challenge I am doing: https://javascript30.com/

 Each day includes: